This class will be taught live on

 About two years later, I started contributing to Bon Appétit, writing about my love affair with my Viking stove, my problems cooking goose, and traveling to Lisbon for the first time.

-What followed was my peripatetic decade of contributing a bunch of publications, including:
+What followed was my peripatetic decade of contributing to a bunch of publications, including:

 • The New York Times